 SEAS offers the nation’s most integrated and comprehensive environmental education for graduate students.
 It’s the only school of its kind to combine natural sciences, social sciences, engineering, policy, planning, and design as one shared educational experience—a multidisciplinary integration critical to all successful efforts of sustainability.
-Our students go well beyond scientific inquiry, learning to translate research into action, community outreach, and to promote sustainable systems and policy at all levels.
-A commitment to public good and the wellbeing of our planet underlies everything we do.
+Our students go well beyond scientific inquiry, learning to translate research into action, places and landscapes, community outreach, and to promote sustainable systems and policy at all levels.
+A commitment to public good and the well-being of our planet underlies everything we do.

 In 1967, it was said that the students of Samuel Graham, professor emeritus and one of SEAS’s most influential early leaders, “are found in nearly every country in the world, leading a wide array of scientific, educational, and land management enterprises.”
 The same can be said today on an exponentially larger scale.
 SEAS is proud to have the largest, most expansive alumni network of any environmental school in the nation.
 More than 8,500 active SEAS alumni are serving as true stewards of the environment, using what they learned in Ann Arbor to help sustain every corner of the globe.
 There are SEAS alumni in every state and in more than 80 countries.